For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 On top of all that, the 6061 double-butted aluminum alloy is also very durable.
 It also doesn’t add a ton of weight to the bike.
 The type of aluminum used in this bicycle features quality that is comparable to carbon fiber and even titanium.

-For me, putting this bike on the list for the best bikes for college is an absolute no brainer.
+For me, putting this bike first on the list a no brainer.

 Full 6KU Bike Review